 However, the layout needs to fit your personal needs and aspirations.

-For example, if you work from home, the home you are looking at should have a nice space for an office.
+For example, if you work from home, there should be a nice space for you to setup.

 Or if you have kids, the home should include a spacious playroom for all their toys and games.

-Or if if you like to exercise and break a sweat, an area should be dedicated for workout equipment and machines.
+Or if you like to exercise, an area should be dedicated to workout equipment and machines.

 The Bottom Line

-Although this is a lengthy list, all of these features are completely 100% necessary.
+Although this is a lengthy list, all these features are completely necessary.

 Sure, a home inspector may spot out issues and flaws, but you are the one who has to live in the home.

-If the home you explored does not surpass your expectations or does not meet minimum home maintenance standards, it is time to leave.
+If the home you explored does not surpass your expectations or does not meet minimum home maintenance standards, it’s time to leave.

 You do not need to waste time on a home that isn’t for you.

-These tips can help shorten your tours, help plan your future and focus on the top things you need to look for when buying a home.
+These tips can help shorten your tours, plan your future, and focus on the top things you need to look for when buying a home.